Caregivers

 Caregivers are often advised to seek help to lessen the caregiving workload.
 For many individuals, the natural place to turn for such help is family.
 Family Caregiver Alliance’s Holding a Family Meeting fact sheet provides information on how to approach the subject, advice on creating an agenda, lists key points to consider discussing, and explains potential conflicts that may arise.

-The complicated nature of mental illnesses can make relationships challenging, and caregiver stress — the emotional and physical stress of caregiving — is common.
-Learn strategies to set boundaries, respond to difficult behavior, and manage your own stress in this one-hour webinar with a licensed therapist.
-About the instructor: Jaymi Dormaier is a Licensed Master Social Worker with ten years of experience in the mental health field.
-In Jaymi's career as a social worker and therapist she has worked with diverse populations focusing on anxiety, depression, grief, trauma, foster care, adoption, homelessness, and addiction.
-She is passionate about helping others live a life they love.
-To register, click the button below.
 If you do not see an aging friend or relative often, changes in his or her health may seem dramatic.
 In contrast, the primary caregiver might not notice such changes or realize that more help, medical treatment, or supervision is needed.
 Or, the primary caregiver might not want to accept the fact that the health of his or her spouse or parent is failing.

 As a caregiver, you can provide support by helping an aging friend or relative get the care they need.
 To learn more, click the button below.
 The University of Washington Dementia Palliative Education Network and the WA State Dementia Action Collaborative have created a new free toolkit for family/friend care partners of people living with dementia.